Wilmir/banktellersconsole/README.md

 An agile design and testing project applying design patterns and SOLID principles to achieve high code coverage.

 JUnit and Mockito are used for testing.
-Behavior Driven Development is followed and guided by using Cucumber.
+Behavior Driven Development is followed and guided with Cucumber.